 - Bullish trade was possible on retracement back to 5M high

-- Stop loss placement is when price returns back in the range, or at 2,878.75 in this example
+- Stop-loss placement is when price returns back in the range, or at 2,878.75 in this example

 In the opening range trade strategy, especially in volatile markets, you may not get the full pull back and rotations.
-You may have to be a little more agressive when it does present you will a pullback opportunity.
+You may have to be a little more aggressive when it does present you will a pullback opportunity.

 Notice in the example below we do get stagnation and a slight pullback in the third candle break, this requires traders to get in just before the retest of the opening range high.

 As long as you envision where you stop is, somewhere within the opening range.
 Not just a tick, but a point even, then it is worth a shot.

 Remember in the markets, nothing is a guarantee, you’re given the opportunity.
 Some opportunity is a higher probability than others.

 As we can see from the chart below, the trade provided you ample opportunity to make a profit on the upside: